 "Operators are best studied in community."-- G. Yu

-I hold myself responsible for ensuring the field of operator algebras, and mathematics generally, is accessible to all those whom find interest in it, as well as inspiring future generations in the pursuit of math research.
+I hold myself responsible for ensuring the field of operator algebras, and mathematics generally, is accessible to any whom find interest in it, as well as inspiring future generations in the pursuit of math research.
 I believe strongly in active participation in local seminars, equipping students and peers with tools and strategies to develop their mathematical talent, and the power of an invitation.

 Ph.D.
 Mathematics at Arizona State University